 After the initial shock of the diagnosis subsided (it never completely goes away), Patrick and Lisa partnered with Kelli Parker from Bella Vista, AR to form the NWA METSquerade.
 The METSquerade is a fundraiser that donates 100% of net profits to Metavivor.
 It takes place annually and is held in April in Rogers, AR.
 You can check out the NWA Metsquerade information at www.nwamets.org.

-In 2016, the NWA METSquerade Committee collaborated to put together the METAribbon Challenge.
+In 2016, the NWA METSquerade Committee collaborated to start the Annual METAribbon Challenge.
 The challenge is a way for individuals around the company to tell their story and raise funds for METAvivor.
 Within a month of kicking off the challenge, challengers from around the country raised over $20,000 and the METAribbon Challenge was born.
 It became a voice for the women throughout the country, and a way for them to support a cause where no monies were being misused.
 100% of the donations go directly to metastatic research.
 You can check out more information about the challenge here.

 If you are interested in supporting either the NWA METSquerade as a sponsor or through a donation or participating in the METAribbon Challenge, please feel free to contact Patrick at the information below.